Quick Dinner Rolls Recipe

 Step 1: Wake Up the Yeast

-Step 2: Mix It Up
+Step 2: Mix the Dough

-Add melted butter, salt, and the egg.
-Stir to combine.
-Now slowly add in the flour.
-One cup at a time.
-You want a soft dough that pulls away from the sides but is still just a little sticky.
+Add melted butter, salt, and egg.
+Stir it up.
+Start adding flour one cup at a time.
+Mix until it forms a soft dough that pulls away from the bowl and feels just a bit tacky.

-Step 3: Knead Without Fear
+Step 3: Knead

-Step 4: The Quick Puff
+Step 4: Quick Rise

-Step 5: Shape and Rest
+Step 5: Shape It

-Step 6: Bake!
+Step 6: Bake

-Pop them into a 400°F oven for 16–18 minutes.
-You want golden tops and fluffy insides.
+Into a 400°F oven they go.
+Bake 16–18 minutes.
+You want golden tops, soft centers.

 Step 7: Brown Butter Glory

-Brown Butter Glaze And Why It’s Worth the Trouble
+Why Brown Butter Is Worth the Trouble

 brown butter for dinner rolls

-Ingredient Swaps That Work
+Ingredient Swaps That Still Work

-No milk?
+• No milk?
 Use all water.
-Rolls will be slightly less rich, but still soft.
+Rolls will be slightly less rich but still soft.

 Nutrition Info (Per Roll)

-Calories: 190
+• Calories: 190

-Carbs: 30g
+• Carbs: 30g

-Fat: 6g
+• Fat: 6g

-Sugar: 2g
+• Sugar: 2g

-Sodium: 180mg
+• Sodium: 180mg

 freshly baked dinner rolls cut open and filled with leftover turkey and cranberry sauce

-• Slather with honey butter for breakfast.
+• Slather with honey butter in the morning.

 • Serve with soup, stew, or chili.

-Quick Dinner Rolls Recipe Card
+Quick Roll Recipe Card

 Print